enginsight/enterprise/README.md

 ## Quick Start Guide (for testing purposes only)
-Follow the steps below for a short trial view and get the real experience.
+Follow the steps below for a short trial of the real experience:

 1. Set the following credentials in your console.
     ```bash
     export DOCKER_USERNAME=<docker hub username>